gabrielegilardi/FeedForwardNN/README.md

 The neural network has a layout of [11, 20, 1] and 261 variables.

-Correlation predicted/actual values: 0.708 (training), 0.601 (test).
+Predicted/actual correlation values: 0.708 (training), 0.601 (test).

 Exit on `epochs` with `tolX` = 2.0e-4 and `tolF` = 1.1e-7.